mpv-player/mpv/DOCS/man/vf.rst

 ``crop[=w:h:x:y]``
     Crops the given part of the image and discards the rest.
-Useful to remove black bands from widescreen movies.
+Useful to remove black bands from widescreen videos.

     ``<w>,<h>``
         Cropped width and height, defaults to original width and height.